- #Mobile app development

 The most popular industries using geolocation

-The list of features for the m-commerce app is clearly regulated.
-First of all, these are the functions that are focused on the sale and everything related to it: search, addition, purchase and much more.
+The list of m-commerce app functionality is clearly regulated.
+First of all, these are the functions that are focused on the sale and everything related to it: search, addition, purchase, and much more.

 According to Kantar TNS statistics, the most popular use of location-based apps is navigation (46% of respondents), search for restaurants (26%), and finding friends nearby (22%) closing the top three.
-However, there is a much broader range of location-based applications in various industries that are highly beneficial for business.
+However, there is a much broader range of industries where it is reasonable to create a GPS app with highly beneficial adaptation.

-The full commercial potential of geo-technologies is revealed in retail: GPS helps customers find stores nearby or select an acceptable delivery point.
-Customers will choose the most convenient store with mobile shopping option, so the competition for an audience is won by the most convenient retail location-based solution.
-Among the most famous representatives are Ikea, Walmart and Target.
+The full commercial potential of geo-technologies is revealed in retail: GPS technologies help customers find stores nearby or select an acceptable delivery point.
+Customers will choose the most convenient store with a mobile shopping option, so the competition for an audience is won by the most convenient retail location-based solution.
+Among the most famous representatives are Ikea, Walmart, and Target.

 The social value of geolocation apps is often higher than the navigation component.
-It’s fully used by dating apps like Tinder, Happn and OkCupid.
+It’s fully used by dating apps like Tinder, Happn, and OkCupid.
 In them, the search parameters of the mate are adjusted to the geolocation, and it works on the same principle as in the retail industry.
-Just like a customer can make an unintentional decision to visit a store if he/she sees a notification about favorable discount nearby, the user of dating apps can wish to meet with a person because he/she is near on the map.
-Today, the annual turnover of the dating apps is over $139 million, and their creators demonstrate an incredibly inventive approach to monetization.
+Just like a customer can make an unintentional decision to visit a store if he/she sees location-based notifications about a favorable discount nearby, the user of dating apps can wish to meet with a person because he/she is near on the map.
+Today, the annual turnover of dating apps is over $139 million, and their creators demonstrate an incredibly inventive approach to monetization.
 Dating apps make money with ads, subscriptions, premium purchases, gifts, and other paid functions.

-Any booking app has a map so that the user can determine which public places and attractions are located around, as well as how to get to the necessary points.
+Any booking or travel app has a map so that the user can determine which public places and attractions are located around, as well as how to get to the necessary points.
 For tourists, a reliable source of navigation is a real magic wand.
-Usually, such apps earn through advertising, booking fees and partners investment.
-This allows companies like Airbnb, Booking and Tripadvisor to earn millions every month, as this industry is characterized by excellent economy and tons of monetized traffic.
+Usually, such apps earn through advertising, booking fees, and partners’ investments.
+This allows companies like Airbnb, Booking, and Tripadvisor to earn millions every month, as this industry is characterized by an excellent economy and tons of monetized traffic.
 Apart from navigation through smartphones, a GPS module is a navigation device that features low power consumption and high sensitivity being highly appreciated for sneaking through virgin forests and hiking mountains.
 It also rely on the same technology.

 People who are involved in sports love order and consistency, without which it’s impossible to achieve high results.
 Fitness apps with geolocation are aimed primarily at sports fans that overpass the distances and destinations like runners and cyclists.
 Such applications help to pave the best routes, mark the speed, seek other athletes nearby.
-Users can share their statistics, publish favorite courses and compete with other runners online.
+Users can share their statistics, publish favorite courses, and compete with other runners online.
 Startups can make money through subscription, advertising, and paid options, like in running applications Runtastic and Runmeter.
 Large companies can expand their brand like Nike with its app Nike+, Nike running club, and fitness trackers.

 Top cases of successful location-based apps